Frequently Asked Questions

 How do I keep my bakery purchases fresh?

-When bringing home Malek's baked goods, we want to help ensure that you know how to properly store your bread, muffins, cookies, and more so that they don’t age quicker than you’d like.
+When bringing home Malek's baked goods, we want to help ensure that you know how to properly store your bread, cake, cookies, and more so that they don’t age quicker than you’d like.
 We recommend that you store them in a tight-fitting container and that you never store them the fridge, as this will dry out baked goods).

 For items that you might not consume within the next two days, we recommend storing them in the freezer.
 Freezing has been used as a preservative method by those in cold climates for centuries, and it’s still a fantastic way to keep your baked goods in great shape without affecting flavor or adding anything that might cause unpleasant side effects.
 The key to freezing baked goods so they maintain their freshness is to limit the item’s exposure to air.
 For example, you’ll want to wrap a loaf of bread as tightly as possible with foil and then keep it stored in a freezer-safe, sealed plastic bag